I just got home from a trip to Cedar City, Utah. We went up to place an offer on a cabin.

 He used to train welders during WW2.
-There was a contraption to put the finished dowel end on a wagon wheel spoke chucked up to a huge antique drill press.
+There was a contraption to put the finished dowel end on a wagon wheel spoke chucked up to a huge antique drill press, called a tenon cutter.
 It had been brazed heavily.
 I asked why he chose the brazing process over welding, and he said deadpan, "Because it is cast iron."

 I quickly recovered by saying, "That's a good reason."
 It gave him a hearty chuckle.

 In a thumb nail, he is living history.

 I cannot wait until I can see him do his magic.
 I believe I will be spending some time there.
 I soon hope to put up a website to share some of the things I have been getting involved with and into lately.
 He consented to me coming in and taking pictures.